openharmony/arkcompiler_runtime_core/docs/assembly_format.md

 #### Call instructions

-Assembler relaxes the following constraints for call instructions:
+Assembler relaxes constraints for call instructions:

 - If number of arguments is less than specified in [Bytecode ISA Specification](isa/isa.yaml) it passes `v0` instead of unspecified ones.